 In Lesson 2, we learned that perfect reconstruction without distortion is theoretically possible for band-limited signals.
 However, in the real world, no signal is truly band-limited.
 If nothing else, there is always thermal noise.

-If the sample rate 𝖥s is not at least the Nyquist rate, then aliasing occurs (see Figure 1.10.)
-Typically, aliasing is prevented by making the signal band-limited with a low-pass filter, often called an anti-aliasing filter.
-However, any kind of filtering—no matter useful it is—changes the signal and introduces distortion.
+If the sample rate, 𝖥s, is not at least the Nyquist rate, then aliasing occurs (see Figure 1.10.)
+Typically, engineers prevent aliasing by band-limiting the signal with a low-pass filter (often called an anti-aliasing filter).
+However, any kind of filtering—no matter how useful—changes the signal and introduces distortion.

 Distortion Due to Quantization

 Quantization is the mapping from a continuous waveform to a discrete quantity.
-Quantization forces continuous signals with an infinite number of possible values to be represented as discrete-valued sequences with a very finite number of possible values.
+Quantization forces continuous signals with an infinite number of possible values to be represented as discrete-value sequences with a finite number of possible values.

 For example, a signal in the range of ±1 volt has an infinite number of possible values; however, when sampled by an 8 bit ADC, it is forced to be one of 28 = 256 possible values (see Figure 1.11.)
 The difference between the ideal value and the discrete value is, by definition, distortion.

 Sample-and-hold is simple because it can be implemented with D-flip-flops.
-However, the sample-and-hold operation is equivalent to convolution with a rectangle function.
+However, its operation is equivalent to convolution with a rectangle function.
 As such, it introduces distortion in both the time and frequency domains.